 The first laneway bar in Melbourne was set up by a group of architects who wanted a quiet drinking spot convenient to their practice.
 Meyers Place was tiny and didn’t serve food.
 It was made possible by Victoria’s new small bar licence, introduced by Premier Jeff Kennett’s Liberal government to allow Crown Casino to open a strip of bars along the riverbank.
 Laneway bars became a notable feature of Melbourne’s nightlife and helped to reinvigorate the city centre.

 Meyers Place operated for twenty-three years before the landlord declined to renew its lease.
-It subsequently reinvented itself in another laneway, Crossley Street.
-While it was the first laneway bar, it soon had company.
-It’s an ever-changing scene by Melbourne is now home to countless small bars including stayers Bar Americano, Bar Lourinha’, Section 8 and Romeo Lane.
+It subsequently reinvented itself in another laneway, Crossley Street, only to close in 2021 in the wake of the coronavirus pandemic.
+While Meyers Place was the first laneway bar, it soon had company.
+It’s an ever-changing scene.
+Melbourne is now home to countless small bars including stayers Bar Americano, Bar Lourinha’, Section 8 and Romeo Lane.
 Other states have since introduced small bar licences as a means of revitalising city precincts.